equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 ```

 Now this is stupid example, but you get the point.
 We do 3 SQL calls for
-one Rails scope.
-Arguably this could be 3 scopes but there are
+one Rails model scope.
+Arguably better practice would be to write 3 scopes but there are
-situations where you need this to be in single one.
+situations where you need this to be in single one (e.g. you are just
+performance refactoring scopes and don't want to introduce extra scopes)

-In expert section we will deponstrate how to do this even better with
+In expert section we will demonstrate how to do this even better with
-Query objects :)
+Query objects.

-##### Model caching Query ids
+#### Model caching Query ids

-Simlar to previous example, let say that `banned_user_ids` and
+Similar to previous example: let say that `banned_user_ids` and
-`premium_user_ids` are comming from expensive query, Redis DB or some
+`premium_user_ids` are coming from expensive query, Redis DB or some
 microservice.

 We can cache these IDs: